SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 1. Create a directory where to download and store the data with name author_data.

-2. Create a class to read/filter with name  author_data_data the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).
-In particular, the new data class could inherits from the base Hafting_2008, whihc has implemented some basic functions.
+2. Create a class to read/filter with name  author_date_data the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).
+The [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py) is not specfidc to allow for various data format.
+For 2D enviroment, the new data class could inherits from the base Hafting_2008, which has implemented some basic functions providing that they share similar data structure.

+3. Create or add to [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/experimental_examples/) jupyter notebook for the new experiment.

-3. Cite the data appropriately.
+4. Cite the data appropriately.

-4. Record your contribution
+5. Record your contribution

 All contributions should be submitted through a pull request that we will later access.